gt-marine-robotics-group/Virtuoso/virtuoso_navigation/README.md

 This node upon request publishes a path with a single waypoint (the current pose) to the controller.
 The controller will then attempt to hold that pose.

 ### rotate_node.py
 This node upon request rotates the USV by a requested number of radians.
-When finished rotating, the node will publish a success message.

 ### waypoint_player_node.py
 Check the `virtuoso_localization` documentation on the `waypoint_saver_node.py` to see how waypoints are saved.
 The player will look inside the `~/mrg/waypoints_raw` directory for the `points_{file_num}.yaml` file containing the the waypoints to follow, where `file_num` is a parameter for the node.
 If not `file_num` is provided, it will simply find the most recent waypoints file (i.e. the one with the highest number).
 The pseudo-code below explains how the player navigates through each waypoint: